What is KYC Verification? An In-Depth Guide

 The Legislation Frameworks Governing KYC

-Implementing KYC is important to combat financial crime and terrorist financing and is also a legal requirement across many jurisdictions.
+Implementing KYC combats financial crime and terrorist financing.
+It is also a legal requirement across many jurisdictions.
 For instance, the EU’s anti-money laundering directives (AMLD), the US Patriot Act, and the guidelines of the Financial Conduct Authority (FCA) and the Financial Action Task Force (FATF) mandate that businesses enforce comprehensive and auditable KYC processes.
 These laws drive organizations to collect, verify, and continuously monitor customer information to identify and mitigate potential risks.

 The Evolution of KYC Regulations

-KYC is an essential component of the broader anti-money laundering efforts.
-Governments have been imposing legislation since the 1970s to combat money laundering and fraudulent activities within their borders.
+As an essential component of broader anti-money laundering efforts, KYC has been reinforced by decades of legislation.
+Since the 1970s, governments have introduced laws to combat money laundering and fraudulent activities within their borders.

-In 2023 alone, global regulators issued $5.8 billion in fines for AML and KYC non-compliance, underscoring the critical importance of robust KYC processes for organizations everywhere.
+In 2023 alone, global regulators issued $5.8 billion in fines for AML and KYC non-compliance.
+This underscores the critical importance of robust KYC processes for organizations everywhere.

-Let’s have a look at some of the most popular AML regulations enacted by different countries to protect financial institutions and customers worldwide.
+Here are some of the most popular AML regulations in different countries that protect financial institutions and customers worldwide.

 United States and The Bank Secrecy Act

-In the United States, the first regulation started with the Bank Secrecy Act (BSA), enacted in 1970, which focused on recordkeeping and the reporting of large currency transactions.
+In 1970 in the United States, the first regulation began with the Bank Secrecy Act (BSA), which focused on recordkeeping and the reporting of large currency transactions.
 As technology progressed, it prompted further development of KYC regulations.
 This led to the US Patriot Act (2001), which expanded KYC requirements, and the adoption of the Anti-Money Laundering Act (AMLA) in 2020, which now encompasses a broader analysis of innovative technologies and their impacts on Anti-money Laundering (AML) legislation.
 Additionally, organizations such as the Financial Industry Regulatory Authority (FINRA) were established to supervise broker-dealers and ensure compliance with KYC requirements.

 European Union and the First Anti-Money Laundering Directive

-Meanwhile, in the European Union, the first anti-money laundering directive (1AMLD) was established in 1991.
+The first anti-money laundering directive (1AMLD) was established in the EU in 1991.
 Since then, it has evolved to the sixth directive (6AMLD) in 2020, aiming to close additional money laundering loopholes through stronger identity verification solutions.
-The key changes include enhanced cooperation among EU member states, a requirement for all member states to criminalize specific serious offenses, and increased penalties for individuals and entities involved in money laundering, including mandatory minimum prison sentences of four years.
+Key changes include enhanced cooperation among EU member states, a requirement for all to criminalize specific serious offenses, and increased penalties for individuals and entities involved in money laundering.
+This includes mandatory minimum prison sentences of four years.

 United Arab Emirates and Federal Law No. 4 of 2002